Flotomate/product_docs/source/installation-guide/remote-desktop/rdp-middleware.rst

 Manual Installation Setup:
 ==========================

+.. note:: RDP port changed from 5900 to 5901 in both RDP agent and Main server.

 After downloading the RDP Middleware, follow the below steps to install RDP on to your server